Work-Based Learning

 Q: What credit will the student receive with a Work-Based Learning experience?

 A: For students participating in Work Experience or a Custom Class, elective credits from the student's home district are awarded.
-For students participating in a CTE-related co-op or class-extension, the same credits are available to be received as they are in the student's CTE program.
+If a student is participating in CTE-related Co-op, Class Extension or Less than Class Size, they are eligible to receive CTE allowable credits.

 Q: Does the student need to have a full schedule prior to the Work-Based Learning placement getting approved?